 Introducing KelaCream!
-This is a brand new product with all the tried, tested and proven ingredients to successfully remove heavy metals from our bodies.
+This is a product that is quickly establishing itself as a top chelation method with all the tried, tested and proven ingredients to successfully remove heavy metals from our bodies and help clear arteries of dangerous plaque buildup.
 This is going to revolutionize alternative chelation treatments across the U.S. and possibly the world!
 I’m fortunate enough to be part of the team that has formulated and developed this heavy metal detox cream.

 We are ALL Toxic!